AlvinDChipmunk/AlvinDChipmunk/README.md

       <li>Medieval European history, via the Renaissance Faire guild I am a part of</li>
       <li>Leatherworking</li>
       <li>Armor making.
 I've made at least 4 suits of leather and one of steel metal plate</li>
+      <li>and...Movie making?
+A friend of a friend needed help, so I've made armor and weapon props for several movie scenes.
+        So, since those were paid gigs, that technically makes me having professional experience in that too.</li>
     </ul>
   </li>
   <li>Model aviation.
 Balsa and tissue paper, now brancing out to RC</li>